Research Supervision

 Areas I Supervise

-I welcome inquiries from prospective PhD students whose work aligns with:
+I welcome inquiries from prospective PhD and Master’s students whose work aligns with:

 Indigenous community planning and governance